jamie082/mysql_bash_script/README.md

 # mysql_bash

 # H2
-Bash Script to edit MySQL database
+Bash Script to login to mysql and list MySQL database

 # What it taught me to do